peterM/Ubiquiti-Unifi-Data-Exporter/README.md

 ### Configuration
 Before you use this exporter you have to change configuration in config (_`MalikP.Ubiquiti.DatabaseExporter.Service.exe.config`_) file.

+**Setting defines if your password is encrypted or in plain text**<br />
+`<add key="Use-Encrypted-Psswords" value="true|false"/>`

+_In case you will use `false` bellow configs what describe password encryption need to use unencrypted password.
+Use when you do not have certificate to encrypt password. **Using plaintext passwords create security risk that password can be stolen by unatorized person**. **Using un-encrypted passwords is not recommended !**_<br />

 **Certificate used to decrypt passwords**<br />
 `<add key="Encryption-Certificate-Identifier" value="" />`